Cathedral Basilica of St. Francis of Assisi (Santa Fe): La Conquistadora Chapel

+The La Conquistadora Chapel occupies the north transept of the cathedral.
+It is the oldest part of the building, having been incorporated from the Parroquia Church that was built in 1717.

+The chapel houses La Conquistadora, a wooden Madonna statue that was brought to New Mexico from Spain by the Portuguese missionary Alonso de Benavides in 1626.
+When the Spanish fled Santa Fe during the Pueblo Revolt in 1680, they took the statue with them.
+The Spanish ended the revolt and returned to Santa Fe in 1693 in what they called the Reconquista.
+They brought the Madonna stature back with them, where it received the name "La Conquistadora".

-Behind the statue is a carved and gilded wooden reredos with oil paintings depicting various saints.
-The reredos consists of two altar sections dating from the mid-1700s which were salvaged from the old Parroquia.
-The pieces, previously used as side altars in the main cathedral, were restored in 1957 and stacked one on top of the other to form a reredos for the chapel.
-The seven oil paintings also date from the 1700s.
-Four of them are attributed to Miguel Cabrera, one of the most important Mexican painters of the Baroque period, after a restoration of the paintings in 1976 uncovered Cabrera's signature.
-During a recent (2000–2009) restoration, an older painting was found.
-On the left are the coffins of two early Franciscan priests.
+Behind the La Conquistadora is a carved and gilded wooden reredos with oil paintings depicting various saints.
+The reredos consists of two altar sections dating from the mid-1700s that were salvaged from the Parroquia Church.
+The sections were previously used as side altars in the main cathedral.
+The archdiocese restored the sections in 1957 and stacked them, one on top of the other, to form a reredos for the La Conquistadora Chapel.

+The seven oil paintings in the rederos date from the 1700s.
+Four painting were attributed in 1976 to the Mexican painter Miguel Cabrera.
+During the restoration of the early 2000s, an older painting was discovered.
+To the left of the reredos are the coffins of two early Franciscan priests.
 The chapel is listed as a "contributing property" of the Santa Fe Historic District.